Marine Biology, Oceanography, Sociology, Anthropology in Bali, Indonesia

 Introductory course designed to examine belief systems of a wide variety of cultures around the world.
 SBCC General Education: SBCCGE Area B, SBCCGE Area E5.
 Transfer Information: CSUGE Area D1, IGETC Area 4A, CSU Transferable, UC Transferable.

-Please note: The program will include on-campus and/or remote instruction in January-February 2022 with the exact dates to be determined by SBCC
+Please note: The program will include on-campus and/or remote instruction in the beginning of fall 2023 with the exact dates to be determined by SBCC

 * based on 20 or more students